What Is an NDA and When Do You Need One

 Step 4: Set the Duration

-Choose a term that matches the sensitivity of the information.
+Choose a confidentiality period that matches the sensitivity of the information.
 For most business relationships, 2–3 years is standard.
 For trade secrets, use indefinite.

 Step 5: Include Standard Protections